-Product management is a strategic function of an organisation that involves the practice of strategically identifying, building and maintaining value-producing products of an organisation to achieve market success.
+Product management is a strategic function of an organisation.
+This is because it involves strategically identifying, building, and maintaining value-producing products to achieve market success.

-Product management thus has the main goal of discovering the sweet spot between the user experience, organisations, and technology – and it isn’t an easy process.
-We’ll talk more about that process down below.
+Product management thus has the aim to discover the sweet spot between the user experience, organisations, and technology.
+We’ll talk more about that process to find that below.

-We go into all kinds of detail about this topic in our explainer piece on project management vs product management, so have a read about the 5 key differences between project and product management.
+We go into all kinds of detail about this topic in our explainer piece on project management vs product management, check out the 5 key differences between project and product management.